paymentwall/paymentwall.github.io/docs/integration-direct-brick-error_codes.md

 # Error codes

-This reference helps you to learn more about the error you might suffer while interacting with Brick.
+This reference helps you to learn more about the error you might encounter while interacting with Brick.

+***

 ## Onetime token creation error codes